gideonsimpson/WeightedEnsemble.jl/README.md

 # Caveats

 * The mutation step in the provided examples make use of [`JuBasicMD`](https://github.com/gideonsimpson/JuBasicMD)
+* The mutation step in the Schlögl example code makes use of [`DiffEqBiological`](https://github.com/SciML/DiffEqBiological.jl)

 # TO DO

-* Provide examples of steady state (reaction rate) problems
+* Modify code to handle and provide examples of steady state (reaction rate) problems
 * Provide additional examples

 # References

 1. _Analysis and optimization of weighted ensemble sampling_, D. Aristoff, ESAIM: M2AN, 52(4), 1219 - 1238, 2018. [(Link)](https://www.esaim-m2an.org/articles/m2an/abs/2018/04/m2an160145/m2an160145.html)
 2. _Optimizing weighted ensemble sampling of steady states_, D. Aristoff and D.M.
 Zuckerman, arXiv:1806.00860. [(Link)](https://arxiv.org/abs/1806.00860)
 3. _An ergodic theorem for weighted ensemble_, D. Aristoff, arXiv:1906.00856. [(Link)](https://arxiv.org/abs/1906.00856)
+4. _Parallel replica dynamics method for bistable stochastic reaction networks: Simulation and sensitivity analysis_, T. Wang and P. Plecháč, J. Chem.
+Phys., 147, 234110, 2017. [(Link)](https://doi.org/10.1063/1.5017955)